 What is the difference between a “bench trial” and a jury trial?

-During a “bench trial”, a judge hears all of the evidence and makes a decision regarding guilt/innocence and punishment.
+During a “bench trial,” a judge hears all of the evidence and makes a decision regarding guilt/innocence and punishment.
 Bench trials are typically less formal and take less time than a jury trial.
-Bench trials are favorable under certain conditions.
-For example, a case involving specific legal issues may not make much sense to a jury whereas a Judge can understand the importance of the legal issues.
 Cases involving sensitive information and fact scenarios may not be appropriate for a jury.
-A jury consists of randomly selected “peers” who hear all the evidence and make a ruling regarding guilt or innocence.
-Juries are comprised of twelve individuals, plus two alternates, in felony cases and eight individuals, plus one alternate, in misdemeanor cases.
+A jury consists of randomly selected “peers” who hear evidence and make a ruling regarding guilt or innocence.
 Depending on the case, a jury may be more sympathetic than a Judge who is overwhelmed with cases.
 Since all jurors must agree to the decision, it is possible to obtain a not guilty or hung jury verdict so long as one juror is swayed in favor of the Defendant.
 Jury convictions must be unanimous.

 To ensure your rights are protected and to get the best understanding of the charges against you, contact our law firm for a free evaluation of your case.

 Should I hire a lawyer before posting bail?